MGH-LMIC/MRI_DeepFetalDevelopmentMonitoring/README.md

 Add your DICOM image files to the dicoms folder.
 Add corresponding mask images to the masks folder.
+The config.txt contains the names of directories where data is stored.
+Make sure to create "dicoms" and "masks" folders before starting data processing.
+Save dicom files in the "dicoms" folder and mask dicom files in the "masks" folder.
 ## Data Preprocessing:

 Run preprocess.py to preprocess the data.
 This step prepares the data for training and testing.
+Once run, the preprocess.py will create all the necessary directories based on the config.txt file.
 ## Data Splitting:

 Execute split_data.py to split the dataset into training, validation, and testing sets.